tim-schilling/testrattingcapitals.com/README.md

     testrattingcapitals.com is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+See the GNU Affero General Public License for more details.

     You should have received a copy of the GNU Affero General Public License along with testrattingcapitals.com.
 If not, see